Blood Cancer UK publications

 This is a booklet for people with chronic myeloid leukaemia, and for people who know someone with CML.

-Burkitt lymphoma is a fast-growing form of blood cancer that can affect adults and children.
+Burkitt lymphoma is a fast-growing form of blood cancer.
 This fact sheet explains what Burkitt lymphoma is, how it’s diagnosed and treated in adults, and where to go for more support.

 High-grade non-Hodgkin lymphoma (NHL)